vishnumeerut/interview-prep/JavaScript/Array & Objects/map-filter-reduce.md

 # 🔁 JavaScript Array Methods: `map()`, `filter()`, and `reduce()`

-These methods are powerful tools for transforming, filtering, and summarizing data in arrays.
+These methods are powerful tools for transforming, filtering, and summarizing data in arrays...

 ---